-When the markets are gyrating wildly, it's too easy to play the what-if game.
+When the markets are gyrating wildly, it's too easy to play the "what if?" game.
 Sure, if you had sold your entire portfolio in 2007 and bought some index put options early last fall, you'd have made a killing.
-If you'd anticipated how dire the situation for Citigroup
+If you'd anticipated how dire the situation for Fannie Mae

 Many right answers

 The discipline to stick with your investment strategy is more important than exactly what mix of stocks you choose to buy.
-If you're a proponent of passive investing, then stock index funds such as international phenom Vanguard Emerging Markets Stock ETF
+If you're a proponent of passive investing, then stock index funds such as the stalwart SPDR Trust

 Because acting rationally is tough in the face of market uncertainty, the best investment strategies have built-in guidelines for both buying and selling.
 That way, if your financial plan is sensitive to market movements, you always know how to respond to changing stock prices.
 Yet even if you don't have a specific selling strategy, the best move for money you don't need right away is often not to move a muscle.
 Not clicking that sell button can save you a lot of regret later.

-Recent stock volatility is a valuable reminder that ups and downs are all part of investing.
+The stock volatility we've seen since 2008 is a valuable reminder that ups and downs are all part of investing.
 While the risk of declining share prices is always there, history has shown that you can reach your goals over the long term by remaining courageous in the face of apparent danger.

-This article was originally published March 21, 2007.
-It has been updated by Dan Caplinger, who doesn't own shares of the companies mentioned.
-Genuine Parts and PepsiCo are Income Investor picks.
-The Fool owns shares of Vanguard Emerging Markets Stock ETF.
+This article was originally published on March 21, 2007.
+It has been updated by Dan Caplinger, who owns shares of SPDR Trust.
+Coca-Cola is a Motley Fool Inside Value pick and a Motley Fool Income Investor choice.
 Try any of our Foolish newsletter services free for 30 days.
 The Fool's disclosure policy keeps you rational.